ao-song/socks5/README.md

 socks5
 =====

 A socks5 proxy implemented in erlang, tested with firefox.
-As it works on session layer, HTTP and HTTPS are supported.
+As it performs at session layer, HTTP and HTTPS are supported.

 Build and Run
 -----